wiowou/behmath/README.md

   numerical integration of ODE's

 # notes
 CMake has been used extensively in this project.
 The CMakeLists.txt files are not polished.
 Much work can be done to improve the unit tests, especially along the lines of coverage.
 The basics are, however, in place.
+Please use the .cpp files in the UnitTests folder as a guide to figure out how the classes should be used.